open-telemetry/opentelemetry-specification/specification/project-management.md

 ## Project Tracking Issue

 Every project has a high level **Project Tracking Issue**, which describes the project.
 This issue is frequently edited and kept up to date by the working group.
-To create a tracking issue, please use the Project Tracing Issue template.
+To create a tracking issue, please use the Project Tracking Issue template.

 The project tracking issue must contain the following information: